chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 }
 ```

 What `width` should you provide to the `.c` selector to ensure that the outer box is precisely large enough to contain both the `b` and `c` boxes?

-The best you can do here is estimate a value, but no size you specify will be precise for all page widths.
+- The best you can do here is estimate a value, but no size you specify will be precise for all page widths.
+- Because we are using different units (`px` and `rem`) and different margin values for the `b` and `c` boxes, it is difficult to determine an exact `width` value for the `.c` selector that will work for all page widths.

+Use `box-sizing`

+- One possible solution to this problem is to use the `box-sizing: border-box` property on all `div` elements.
+This property includes the border and padding in the `width` and `height` calculations, so it can help to ensure that the inner `div` elements fit within the outer `div` element without causing overflow.

-Using `box-sizing: border-box` can help in situations like this, provided you aren't also using left or right margins on the inner boxes.
+- However using `box-sizing: border-box` can still cause problems if left or right margins are used on the inner boxes.
+In those cases, it may be necessary to adjust the margin values or use a different approach altogether.

 #### When to Use the Different Units